Starcounter/Docs/cookbook/creating-strongly-typed-json-collections/README.md

 }
 ```

-To start creating this collections, add a new `Starcounter Typed JSON with code-behind` template.
+To start creating a collection, add a new item using the `Starcounter Typed JSON with code-behind` template.
 In this example, it'll be named "PersonCollection".

 To allow this JSON to contain a collection of other objects, the JSON-by-example has to look something like this: